 All of your favorite mammals, birds and arctic creatures can be found at the Buffalo Zoo.
 With world-class exhibits and a wide-range of interactive programs, the Buffalo Zoo is a great way for families to spend the day outside while learning about the animal kingdom.
 Rain or shine, the zoo is open essentially every day and it’s a can’t miss destination during the summer.
 Find ticket prices online and make arrangements today.

 The 1.8 mile Ring Road in Delaware Park is a great place for walking, running and also pedaling.
 Buffalonian cyclists love to hit the park for solo rides or racing their friends.
-If running isn’t your thing, or you’re just looking for a new way to exercise this summer, get fitted with a new (new to you at least) bike at places like Handlebar Cycle Company or Rick’s Cycle Shop.
+If running isn’t your thing, or you’re just looking for a new way to exercise this summer, get fitted with a bike at places like Handlebar Cycle Company.
 Here, you can find the perfect bike for your style of riding, size, and fitness goals for the summer.

 One of the best things to do on an awesome, sunny day is – just take it easy.
 Lots of people look forward to summer days in Delaware Park where they can bring a chair, their favorite book, and soak in the sun.
 The park also offers great chances to people watch, enjoy lunch, and just listen to the sounds of people enjoying nature.
 Need a book or two for your summer days in the park, head to Talking Leaves Bookstore and they’ll hook you up.